stackbit-projects/chiro-3f8db/content/pages/faq.md

       keyName: property
     - name: 'og:description'
       value: >-
-        hat can you expect during your first chiropractic adjustment?
+        What can you expect during your first chiropractic adjustment?
 Is Chiropractic Care for All Ages?
 Why should Athletes see a Chiropractor?
       keyName: property
     - name: 'twitter:card'